homedepot/flow/README.md

 emoji (required) default emoji.
 Can be overridden by users in their buildConfig.json.

 release_note_attachment_color (required) default bar color for release notes.
-Can be overriden by users in their buildConfig.json.
+Can be overridden by users in their buildConfig.json.

 error_attachment_color (required) default bar color for errors sent to slack.
-Can be overriden by users in their buildConfig.json.
+Can be overridden by users in their buildConfig.json.

 generic_message_slack_url (optional) sets generic channel when using the custom message feature of slack